 We define Adjusted compensation and benefits expense as Compensation and benefits expense adjusted to reflect items such as (i) equity-based compensation, (ii) acquisition and restructuring related compensation expense, and (iii) other exceptional or non-recurring items, as applicable.
 The most comparable GAAP financial metric is Compensation and benefits expense.
-Adjusted compensation and benefits expense as a percentage of Total revenue.
+Adjusted compensation and benefits expense ratio is defined as Adjusted compensation and benefits expense as a percentage of Total revenue.
 The most comparable GAAP financial metric is Compensation and benefits expense ratio.